ChickenFur/django-employee-list/README.md

 https://supabase.com/dashboard/projects

-Get all the secrets from teh settings page of your new db.
+Get all the secrets from the settings page of your new db.

 ```
 SUPABASE_HOST=